Qin Kai (diver)

-Qin Kai (秦凯 (Qín Kǎi); born January 31, 1986) is a Chinese athlete who competes in diving.
-He competed for Team China at the 2008 Summer Olympics in Beijing, the 2012 Summer Olympics in London, and the 2016 Summer Olympics in Rio.
+Qin Kai (秦凯 (Qín Kǎi); born January 31, 1986) is a Chinese diver.
+He competed for Team China at the 2008 Summer Olympics in Beijing, the 2012 Summer Olympics in London, and the 2016 Summer Olympics in Rio de Janeiro.

 Career

 At the 2001 World Junior Championships, he won the gold on the 3m Springboard and the silver medal on the Platform.
 At the 2006 National Championships, he won the silver medal on the springboard.
 At the 2006 World Cup, he won the gold on the 3m springboard.
 At the 2007 World Championships, he won the gold on the springboard and in the synchro springboard.
 At the 2008 World Cup, he won the gold in the 3m Synchro Springboard.

 He is the 2008 Olympic Champion on the 3m Synchronized Springboard, with Wang Feng, and won bronze in the Men's 3m Springboard.

 In 2009, he again won the 3m Synchronized Springboard with Wang Feng at the World Championships in Rome.
 He also won the individual gold at the 1m Springboard at the same championships.

 At the 2012 Summer Olympics, he again competed in the men's 3 m synchronised springboard and the men's individual 3 m springboard.
 He retained his synchronised springboard title, this time with Luo Yutong, and won the silver medal in the individual event.

 In 2013, he won gold with He Chong at the men's 3m synchro springboard World Championships in Barcelona.

 In 2015, he partnered with Cao Yuan on the men's 3m synchro springboard at the World Championships in Kazan and won gold.

 At the 2016 Summer Olympics, Qin won bronze in 3m synchronized dive with Cao Yuan.
 He retired from international competition after the Olympics.